chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Specifically it means to generate the abstract syntax types and semantic actions automatically while allowing for overrides.
-We provided overrides for the types of the three non-terminal symbols E, T and F to be i32 and manually written semantic actions to create values of that type.
+We provided overrides for the types of the three non-terminal symbols E, T and F to be i32 and manually wrote semantic actions to create values of that type.
 However, the `auto` mode was still useful in that other actions were created automatically.
 For example, we did not have to write `F --> ( E:a ) { a }`.

 Leaving out `auto` enables some deprecated features of Rustlr and is generally not recommeneded.
 The auto mode allows any degree of manual override, rendering the non-auto mode redundant.
-One possible exception for the non-auto mode is to use a lexical scanner separate from the built-in one.
+One possible exception for the non-auto mode is for using a lexical scanner separate from the built-in one.

-RustLr requires that all grammar symbols be declared as terminal or non-terminal before any production rules.
+Rustlr requires that all grammar symbols be declared as terminal or non-terminal before any production rules.

 ####  **Top Nonterminal**
 >  `topsym E`

-Alternatively, `startsymbol E`.
-One particular non-terminal symbol should be designated the top/start symbol: The parser generator will always create an extra production rule of the form `START --> topsym EOF`
+Alternatively one can write `startsymbol E`.
+One non-terminal symbol should be designated the top/start symbol: The parser generator will always create an extra production rule of the form `START --> topsym EOF`